FreddyVRetro/ISA-PicoMEM/README.md

   > Memory emulation is used to add 4Kb of "Private" memory for the PicoMEM BIOS Usage.
   > 8Kb of RAM is also added for disk access (Or other) 512b only is used for the moment.

-- ROM Emulation for its internal BIOS and custom ROM loaded from the MicroSD.
-(Custom ROM not implemented yet)
+- **ROM Emulation** for its internal BIOS and custom ROM loaded from the MicroSD.
+(Custom ROM not implemented yet)<br />
-- The Board has its own BIOS, used to automatically detect/Extend/Configure the RAM emulation and select Floppy/Disk images.
+  The Board has its own BIOS, used to automatically detect/Extend/Configure the RAM emulation and select Floppy/Disk images.
-- Floppy and Disk emulation from .img files stored in uSD through FasFs and DosBOX int13h emulation code.
+- **Floppy and Disk** emulation from .img files stored in uSD through FasFs and DosBOX int13h emulation code.<br />
-- Emulate 2 Floppy and 4 Disk (80h to 83h), Disk up to 4Gb (More later)
+  Emulate 2 Floppy and 4 Disk (80h to 83h), Disk up to 4Gb (More later)
-- USB Mouse support through a USB OTC Adapter.
+- **USB Mouse** support through a USB OTC Adapter.
 (Micro USB to USB A or USB Hub)
-- New : POST Code on Rev 1.1 and 1.11 (Port 80 Display in Hexa) through this device : https://www.sparkfun.com/products/16916
+- NEW: **POST Code** on Rev 1.1 and 1.11 (Port 80 Display in Hexa) through this device : https://www.sparkfun.com/products/16916
-- New (Still "Beta") : ne2000 emulation via Wifi is working on boards with a PicoW.
+- NEW: (Still "Beta") **ne2000 network card** emulation via Wifi is working on boards with a PicoW.
+- NEW: **USB Joystick** for PS4 and Xinput controllers.

 ## Future Functionality